nasa/openmct/docs/src/design/planning/APIRefactor.md

 Update bundles to remove any usages of legacy support for bundles (including that used by dependent projects.)
-Then, remove legacy support from Open MCT Web.
+Then, remove legacy support from Open MCT.

 ## Step 8.
 Release candidacy

-Once API changes are complete, Open MCT Web should enter a release candidacy cycle.
+Once API changes are complete, Open MCT should enter a release candidacy cycle.
 Important things to look at here:

 * Are changes really complete?